 In our experience, value should always be at the center of every project.
 If your information doesn’t provide valuable help or answers, there’s no use offering it in the first place, no matter how findable, credible, or accessible it is.
 Once you’re sure that the core product, service, or site will be of value to users, the rest of the honeycomb is easy to incorporate.

 Obviously, the most important piece of UX is the user.
 Here are a few guidelines to remember about your users:

 - You are not your user.
 You don’t think like them or act like them or buy like them, so don’t design the experience for yourself.

 - Users are human beings.
 You can’t expect users to follow the logic or steps that a robot (or search engine spider) would.
 They need things plain and simple.

 - Users are irrational, unpredictable, emotional creatures.
 They don’t like feeling manipulated, they don’t like barriers between them and the thing they need, and they sometimes change their minds for no apparent reason.

 - Users are the whole reason we do this.
 They make our jobs—and make them rewarding, too.

 Don’t give up on your users or fall back on blanket statements about them.
 Find ways to ask them what they want and act on those requests.
 The results will be worth it for you and your users.

+You can learn more about Clearlink’s approach to UX by reviewing our series on the connection between effective user experience and SEO strategy.
 If you’d like to dig in deeper, start with this crash course on UX by Joel Marsh.
 He outlines thirty-one fundamentals of user experience and walks you through some quick examples.
 Plus, the whole thing is user friendly.
 Each element is about a four-minute read.